nikosfl/nikosfl.github.io/research/_posts/0002-09-27-behavioral_coding.md

 * and converts the speech to text (automatic speech recognition).
 <!-- provide link with the kaldi pipeline -->

 After the rich transcription of the dialogue between the therapist and the client, natural language processing methods can be applied towards the final behavioral coding.
-Our paper "[Language Features for Automated Evaluation of Cognitive Behavior Psychotherapy Sessions](http://dx.doi.org/10.21437/Interspeech.2018-1518)" describes the first effort found in the literature for automated CBT evaluation, purely based on linguistic features.
-In the paper "[Using Prosodic and Lexical Information for Learning Utterance-level Behaviors in Psychotherapy](http://dx.doi.org/10.21437/Interspeech.2018-2551)" we introduce a multimodal system applied on MI data.
+[This paper](http://dx.doi.org/10.21437/Interspeech.2018-1518) describes the first effort found in the literature for automated CBT evaluation, purely based on linguistic features, while [here](http://dx.doi.org/10.21437/Interspeech.2018-2551) we introduce a multimodal system applied on MI data.

 <!-- last updated 2018-09-27 -->